The ATP Rio Open is a clay court tennis tournament that usually takes place in February in Rio de Janeiro, Brazil.

 Schedule

-Below is the expected tournament schedule for the singles event at the 2023 tournament in Rio, with the Doubles and Singles Finals being played on Sunday, the 26th of February 2023.
+Below was the tournament schedule for the singles event at the 2023 tournament in Rio, with the Doubles and Singles Finals being played on Sunday, the 26th of February 2023.

 Date | Round |